 At first blush, I was not unlike other children I knew growing up on the prairie in a state some call “flyover country.”
 I worked hard in school.
 My report cards logged “As” in Reading, Language, Spelling, Social Studies, Arithmetic, and Science, but “B+s” in Music and French and a “C+” in Physical Education.
 That year, I entered the “Flying Fish” advanced swimming class.
 Several of my friends and I earned a certificate from the National Multiple Sclerosis Society Read-a-Thon.
 I clamored onto the Bicentennial Train, the traveling museum that crisscrossed the country to celebrate America’s 200-year-old independence in the heat of July.

-Yet, I was distinguishable by my differences with all my conspicuous integration into normal American life.
+Yet, I was distinguishable by my differences with all my conspicuous integration into everyday American life.
 My mother and father spoke with foreign accents.
 I did not sound like my parents nor my young peers.
-My Ukrainian last name’s complexity with both its spelling and pronunciation spawned any number of adaptations in a classroom full of Johnsons and Larsons each September when my face grew warm and pink, waiting for the inevitable moment a new teacher asked me to say my name for the class.
+My Ukrainian last name’s complexity with its spelling and pronunciation spawned any number of adaptations in a classroom full of Johnsons and Larsons.
+Each September, my face grew warm and pink, waiting for the inevitable moment a new teacher asked me to say my name for the class.